nmarg/Project-MLOPerations/reports/README.md

 ### Question 5

-> **We expect that you initialized your project using the cookiecutter template.
+> **We expect that you initialized your project using the 	.
 Explain the overall structure of your**
 > **code.
 Did you fill out every folder or only a subset?**
 >
 > Answer length: 100-200 words